opensource-force/osf-blog/content/posts/its-a-free-country/index.md

 Could we have sold more shower curtains than we did?
 Maybe, but that would've required paying for advertising because how else would anyone find out about them?

-So the band and I hop online and drop a grand an ad spend, and that gets spread amongst content creators.
+Here's the hypothetical today: the band and I hop online and drop a grand on ad spend, and that gets spread amongst content creators.
 We find that our shower curtains make more money than the mediocre slop rock we play, and pivot to grow our fledgling shower curtain empire.
 Next thing you know, we're on Shark Tank talking about how our Customer Acquisition Cost is $3.37 and Mr. Wonderful's trying to sell us on a royalty so he can bestow upon us his brand.

 It's sold as a win/win.
 He makes money when we make money.
-You watch the ep, and tell a friend about it, and that person goes off and buys one of our shower curtains why don't you make money?
+You watch the ep, and tell a friend about it, and that person goes off and buys one of our shower curtains...

+Why don't you make money?

 We all do that all the time with our friends and families.
 Recommendations, opinions, enthusiastic suggestions, this isn't an anti-capitalist screed, we all buy stuff all the time, and we rely on these things from others to point us in the right direction.